emilybstevens/election-analysis/README.md

 Analyzing election results via python

 ## Project Overview
-A Colorado Board of Elections has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections has requested a Python algorithm that can tabulate election results.
+The following capabilities were requested:

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.
+5. Determine the winner of the election based on popular vote. </br></br>

+In addition, the Board has requested that the algorithm be able to analyze the data by county.

+1. Calculate the voter turnout by county.
+2. Calculate the percentage of votes from each county out of the total count.
+3. Determine the county with the highest voter turnout.

 ## Resources
 - Data source: election_results.csv